Business support and advice updates

 These are unprecedented times and as well as keeping you, your family, friends and colleagues safe, we know you have many pressing questions.

 As accountants and business experts we are here to support you through this difficult time.
-We will be providing updated information on this page as and when we get it and we will be running a webinar next week where we will focus on how to survive and plan for the future.
+We will be providing updated information on this page as and when we get it and we will be running a series of webinars, where we will focus on how to survive and plan for the future.

 If there are specific matters that you wish to discuss then please just get in touch as our team is here to help in anyway they can.

 We now have further clarification on how it is all going to work.

 In essence the concept of the scheme is the same, except that the government is trying to provide as much flexibility as possible to employers, to encourage them to bring employees back to work (and therefore not paid for by the taxpayer).

 Unfortunately, this flexibility has meant that certain claims could become very complicated.
 To illustrate this complexity, the Government has provided 30 different examples to assist with the calculation. www.gov.uk/government/publications/find-examples-to-help-you-work-out-80-of-your-employees-wages/examples-of-how-to-work-out-80-of-your-employees-wages-national-insurance-contributions-and-pension-contributions#example-precalc1